amartincolby/Rust-Quick-Guide/README.md

         // outer_var // This does not.
     }

     /* The above is not possible because a `let` binding is part of the "dynamic" environment of the program.
 The dynamic environment is the part of the program that can change based on how the program runs.
 The "static" environment is the part of the program that is the same whenever a section of code is run.

-    It is at this point that "items" come back into the picture.
-Function pointers, just as constants, are a type of item.
-As you will remember, const values can be used _before_ they are declared, just like function pointers.
+Because function pointers are static items, they do not exist on the same level as let declarations.

     If you are coming from TypeScript or JavaScript, you may recognize this as sounding like hoisting, and while that is not entirely wrong, it is not entirely right.
 Functions do not get moved to the top of a scope, as they do in JavaScript.
-But the nature of hoisting gives us a good illustration for why Rust works as it does.
+Function pointers, like all items, are lifted into a different realm.
+That said, the concept of hoisting gives us a good illustration for why Rust works as it does.

         displayMessage();